ioBroker/ioBroker.docs/docs/en/trouble/README.md

 Please check the logs for helpful entries from the relevant adapters at the time of the problem.
 Always put logs and scripts etc. in spoilers.

 ## Where can I find logs?
 In the simplest case, logs can be found in the admin UI in the web browser.
-Please note that the log lines in the admin are truncated after about 200 characters.
+Please note that the log lines in the admin are cut off after about 200 characters.
 As a result, important information may be lost or incomplete.
 Furthermore, the logs in the admin are only available for the current browser session.

 ioBroker continues to write all logs to a log file.
 This is located in the ioBroker directory in the "log" subdirectory and is normally available there for 7 days.
 Simply open it with a text editor and send excerpts if necessary.